RandomStudio/random-studio/src/pages/projects/a-kinetic-architecture-piece-br-for-a-d-o-by-mini.md

 title: A kinetic architecture piece <br> for A/D/O by MINI
 intro: >-
-  In celebration of the 2020 launch of the new MINI Electric vehicle, we were commissioned to create an immersive installation that reflects the kinetic energy of the city and captures the experience of travel, imagining what new forms of mobility can feel like.
+  In celebration of the 2020 launch of the new MINI Electric vehicle, we were commissioned by A/D/O to create a work themed around the future of mobility.
 content:
   - image: ''
     marginLeft: 5